The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Electricity Swap Price Models

-and Here, $S_1(\tau_1, \tau_2)$ describes the average seasonality in the volatility during the delivery period, and $S_2(\tau_1, \tau_2)$ the relative trade-off between the average squared seasonaltity (resulting from the average variance of a stream of futures) and the squared average seasonality (e.g. the variance part of the average seasonality).
+and the constant market price component is characterized by Here, $S_1(\tau_1, \tau_2)$ describes the average seasonality in the volatility during the delivery period, and $S_2(\tau_1, \tau_2)$ the relative trade-off between the average squared seasonality (resulting from the average variance of a stream of futures) and the squared average seasonality (e.g. the variance part of the average seasonality).
 The swap price dynamics under $\widetilde{\mathbb{Q}}$ then follow

 A possible choice for the seasonality function is \mbox{$s(\tau)=a+b \cos(2\pi(\tau+c))$,} where $a>b>0$ and $c\in[0,1)$ to ensure that the volatility stays positive.
-In this case, Novikov's condition is satisfied if $\kappa^2> \alpha^2\sigma^2$, such that the measure change is well defined and $F$ is indeed a true martingale under $\widetilde{\mathbb{Q}}$ (see Appendix \ref{app:Novikov_TS}).
+In particular, the parameter $a$ represents the long-term variance of the swap seasonally adjusted by the cosine-function driven by the amplitude $b$ and shifted by the parameter $c$, where $c=0$ represents January 1.
+In this case, Novikov's condition is satisfied if $\kappa^2> a^2\sigma^2$, such that the measure change is well defined and $F$ is indeed a true martingale under $\widetilde{\mathbb{Q}}$ (see Appendix \ref{app:Novikov_TS}).
 In the setting of Remark \ref{re:1}, we have